thojotech/aumAccelerator/README.md

 ### ALZ-Bicep
 I recommend you start with the [ALZ-Bicep accelerator](https://github.com/Azure/ALZ-Bicep/wiki/Accelerator), which will give you the basic framework for successfully implementing the aumAccelerator.
 After you complete the steps to implement the ALL-Bicep accelerator, copy the aumAccelerator files to ALZ-Bicep\config\custom-modules.

-The aumAccelerator uses the policyAssignmentManagementGroup.bicep module to assign the "Configure periodic checking for missing system updates on azure virtual machines" policy definition to the Intermediate root management group.
-If you are not familar with policy assignment in Azure Landing zones, I recommend you visit the [Azure Enterprise Scale Landing Zone (ESLZ)](https://github.com/Azure/Enterprise-Scale/wiki/ALZ-Policies) architecture documentatione before continuing.
+The aumAccelerator uses the **resourceGroup.bicep** for creating Azure resource groups, and the **policyAssignmentManagementGroup.bicep** module to assign the *"Configure periodic checking for missing system updates on azure virtual machines"* policy definition to the Intermediate root management group.
+If you are not familar with policy assignment in Azure Landing zones, I recommend you visit the [Azure Enterprise Scale Landing Zone (ESLZ)](https://github.com/Azure/Enterprise-Scale/wiki/ALZ-Policies) architecture documentation before continuing.

 ### Common Azure Resource Modules Library (CARML)